LeonardPatrick/Green-Functions-and-Neutron-Scattering/README.md

 # Green-Functions-and-Neutron-Scattering
-Calculation of Green functions related to neutron scattering using decimation technique
+Calculation of Green functions related to neutron scattering using decimation technique.
+Written in C++.